Definitions for the crimes listed are taken from the FBI’s Uniform Crime Reporting Program.

 Public property is defined as all public property, within the campus or immediately adjacent to and accessible from the campus.

-Additional information on crimes which were processed through the College’s judicial procedures are compiled annually by the Dean of Students office.
+Additional information on crimes which were processed through the College’s conduct procedures are compiled annually by the Dean of Students office.